-Magazine faces criticism for giving award to Richard Ford.
+Magazine faces criticism for giving award to Richard Ford

 But not everyone is happy about Ford’s receiving the Hadada Award, bestowed by the Paris Review at the magazine’s annual spring Revel.

 Pulitzer Prize winner Viet Thanh Nguyen was among those on Twitter who noted that the Hadada has only been given to white writers.
 Others, including author Roxane Gay, cited Ford’s history of hostile behavior toward writers who criticized his work.
 In 2004, he spat on Colson Whitehead after Whitehead wrote a negative review of Ford’s “A Multitude of Sins.”
+In a 2017 column that ran in Esquire, Ford expressed little regret.

+“I can tell you that, as of today, I don’t feel any different about Mr. Whitehead, or his review, or my response,” he wrote.

-The Paris Review didn’t have an immediate comment Tuesday.
+The Paris Review didn’t have an immediate comment Tuesday and Ford did not immediately respond to a request for comment.
+Whitehead declined comment.

+The 75-year-old Ford is known to many for his works about the New Jersey sports writer-turned real estate agent Frank Bascombe: “The Sportswriter,” ”Independence Day,” ”The Lay of the Land” and “Let Me Be Frank With You,” a Pulitzer finalist in 2015.

+Ford has also written book reviews, including one for The New York Times about Springsteen’s memoir, “Born to Run,” which came out in 2016.
+(Springsteen has cited Ford as a favorite writer).